Texas Senate race exposes Republican tensions

 "The Tea Party enthusiasm has waned," Jillson said.
 Cruz "is a talented, intelligent, articulate guy, but he has not run for public office ...
 Plus, campaigning in Texas is an expensive enterprise."

-(Additional reporting by Nick Carey; Editing by Corrie MacLaggan and Greg McCune)
+(Additional reporting by Nick Carey; Editing by Greg McCune and Eric Walsh)